What is VPN and why does Parliamentary Committee want to ban it? Check details here

-Explained: What is VPN and why does parliamentary committee want to ban it?
+Explained: What is a VPN and why does the parliamentary standing committee on home affairs want to ban it?
+Here is all you need to know

-A ban on VPNs can throw remote working in India into jeopardy.
-Many corporate companies may require employees to work on a secured Internet connection that is given by the office
+VPN ban in India: Does home ministry want to ban VPN (virtual private networks) in India labeling them as cyber threats.
+Here is all you need to know

 The Parliamentary Standing Committee on Home Affairs reportedly wants the Indian government to ban Virtual Private Network (VPN) services in the country.
 As the debate around VPN grows, here’s an explainer about the whole issue: